What Is Private VLAN and How It Works?

-Isolated VLAN: As a secondary VLAN, the isolated VLAN can only support switch ports (isolated ports) within the isolated VLAN forwarding data to promiscuous ports in the primary VLAN.
-Even in the same isolated VLAN, the isolated ports can not talk with each other.
+Isolated VLAN: As a secondary VLAN, the isolated VLAN restricts communication to only the switch ports (isolated ports) within the same isolated VLAN.
+Isolated ports can forward data to promiscuous ports in the primary VLAN but cannot communicate with each other, even within the same isolated VLAN.

-Community VLAN: Community VLAN is also a type of secondary VLAN.
-Switch ports (community ports) within the same community VLAN can communicate with each other as well as ports of primary VLAN.
+Community VLAN: Another type of secondary VLAN is the community VLAN.
+Within the community VLAN, switch ports (community ports) can communicate with each other and with ports in the primary VLAN.
 But such a type of VLAN is also unable to communicate with other secondary VLANs, including other community VLANs.